 A macro (script or command file) is a text file that contains one or more reader commands.
 These commands are used to configure the reader to a known configuration.
 The Macros can contain variables.
-These variables are resolved by a dialog box (FrmVariables) that appears when the Send to Reader button is selected.
+These variables are resolved by a dialog box (Macro Variables) that appears when the Send to Reader button is selected.
 The syntax of a variable is:

-[\$variable name]
+[\$variable\name]

-During execution, the variable is replaced with user entries into the "FrmVariables" dialog box.
+During execution, the variable is replaced with user entries in the Macro Variables dialog box.
 Macros can be edited with any text editor including Windows Notepad.